bcgov/wps/backend/packages/wps-tools/src/wps_tools/load_testing/README.md

   --region ca-central-1 --aws-profile <profile-name> --empty-buckets
 ```

-Every command supports `--help` for the full flag list. `YourName` and
+Every command supports `--help` for the full flag list. `YourName` is a
-`Wps-Loadtest1!` are placeholders -- use your own; `--admin-name` becomes
+placeholder -- use your own; `--admin-name` becomes the literal Cognito
-the literal Cognito login username, so keep it a single token.
+login username, so keep it a single token.

 ## Architecture